Bungarus ceylonicus: Description

 The Sri Lankan krait is small and slender.
 On hatching, the length of the snake is about 250 mm.
 The average adult length for this species is 75 cm with 90 cm being the upper limit.

 Its black skin is crossed with thin white transverse bands.
 It has an extraordinarily long lung which it inflates when angry.

 Distribution and habitat

-Endemic to Sri Lanka, it is fairly common to the central hilly areas of the island.
-It is frequently recorded from Kandy, Uva Province hilly areas, Peradeniya, Gelioya, Gampola, Nawalapitiya, Ritigala and Balangoda, but rarely recorded in low land areas.

-It prefers leaf litter in forests but often ventures into human dwellings, making itself at home in old masonry and crevices.

-Behaviour

-The Sri Lankan krait is nocturnal and timid.
-It is very slow and sluggish by day.
-At night it may strike after considerable provocation, but behaves quite the contrary by day, often allowing itself to be handled or even bullied with impunity.
-During such rough treatment it usually does nothing but puff up its lung to display its discomfort.